More Functions

 Now, you write a program with some functions.
 You should have a function to do each of these things:

-• Call the first function to get the user's name, then call the second function to check it.
-Call the function using named parameters, like the way we called function_2()
+Call the first function to get the user's name, then call the second function to check it.
+Call the function using named parameters, like the way we called

-One of you functions should have a default parameter.
+One of your functions should have a default parameter.